BelleChiu/github-docs-examples/README.md

 irb(main):002:0>
 ```
 > Here is an example of using a codeblock for an error that appears in bash
+When you can always provide codeblock instead of screenshot
+If you need to take a screenshot make sure

-## Step 2 - How to take screenshoot
+## Step 1 - How to take screenshoot

 A screenshoot is when you capture a parot of your screen from your laptop, desktop, or phone.
 This is not be confused with take a photo with your phone.